nosumm/practice-problems/README.md

 ##  Testing Automation

-This repo uses GitHub Actions to automatically test solutions in Python, Java, and C. Here's how it works:
+This repo uses GitHub Actions to automatically test solutions in Python, Java, and C.

 ###  How to Run Tests
 1. **Manually trigger tests**: